mibracy/gitTutorial/README.md

 # gitTutorial
-This is a demo repo to help someone learn how to git
+This is a demo repo to teach people how to git